 Horizon Care and Education are committed to maintaining the highest standards of honesty, openness and accountability and recognise that staff have an important part to play in achieving this goal.
 Therefore, we have engaged Safecall, an independent confidential reporting service.
-Should staff have concerns that they do not feel comfortable making it directly to management they are urged to make use of this facility.
+Should staff have concerns that they do not feel comfortable making directly to management they are urged to make use of this facility.

 Safecall provides a 24 hour a day, 7 days a week service.
 When contacting Safecall staff will be put in touch with an operator who is trained to receive any report about concerns in the workplace which they feel cannot be addressed in any other way.
-For further information on whistleblowing, please see the school's confidential reporting policy.